lorrainea/BDA-index/BDA-index_I/README.md

 <output_filename> - name of output file, where pattern occurrences will be output.
 <ram_use> - RAM usage for external SA and LCP array construction (Mbits).
 <block_size> - size of block to use for constructing the bd-anchors (bytes).
-<index_filename> - name of the index file to be used (if they exist) otherwise to be created.
+<index_filename> - name of the index file to be used (if it exists) otherwise to be created.
 ```

 <b>Example</b>